Dios Exploration (CVE:DOS) Trading Up 20% – What’s Next?

-Dios Exploration Inc. (CVE:DOS – Get Free Report) shares were up 20% during mid-day trading on Saturday .
+Shares of Dios Exploration Inc. (CVE:DOS – Get Free Report) were up 20% during mid-day trading on Friday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 470,980 shares were traded during trading, an increase of 101% from the average daily volume of 234,070 shares.
+Approximately 470,980 shares were traded during mid-day trading, an increase of 101% from the average daily volume of 234,070 shares.
 The stock had previously closed at C$0.03.

 Dios Exploration Inc engages in the exploration and evaluation of mineral resource properties in Canada.
 The company explores for lithium, gold, diamond, copper, and silver deposits.
 Its projects portfolio includes the Le Caron lithium project consisting of 103 mining claims covering an area of 54.14 square kilometers located near the LeCaron Lake; the Nemiscau-North Lithium battery metal property consisting of 164 mining claims covering an area of 927 square kilometers located within Eeyou Istchee James Bay; and the K2 gold project consisting of 68 mining claims covering an area of 35.9 square kilometers situated near the Eastmain River in James Bay.